 As the world is inundated with more and more creative advertising tricks, the topic of ‘influencer marketing’ is growing in popularity (and budget allocation!).
 But what makes an “influencer” influential?
 And how do you even begin to measure their impact on your brand and ROI of your engagement?

-People discuss ‘social reach’ and follower counts ad nauseum, but with the ease of buying followers, those metrics are going the way of AVE (ad value equivalency)...so let’s discuss real, actionable metrics that you should be tracking for any influencer you engage.
+People discuss ‘social reach’ and follower counts ad nauseum, but with the ease of buying followers, those metrics are going the way of AVE (ad value equivalency)...so let’s discuss real, actionable metrics that you should be tracking for any influencer marketing campaign.

 For purposes of brevity, this post focuses on the travel and tourism industries, based on articles from Forbes and CNN, listing the top 10 travel influencers.
 The Forbes article dives into impressive social media stats like ‘total reach’ but as several articles detail, that number can be faked so easily; read more here, here, or here.
 And depending on your brand’s organizational goals, as well as your team’s goals, that number might not move the needle.